Rice: Post-production to Market

-This module, Rice: Post-production to Market, introduces participants to critical issues and challenges in reducing postproduction losses.
+This module introduces participants to critical issues and challenges in reducing postproduction losses.
 This includes:

-- the ability to identify and measure losses at all points in the post-production chain, from harvest to market;
+- identifying and measuring losses at all points in the post-production chain, from harvest to market;

-- learning methodologies and tools to assess local post-harvest chains, map actors, and using a business plan to introduce or scale out suitable technology options.
+- evaluating methodologies and tools to assess local post-harvest chains, map actors, and using a business plan to introduce or scale out suitable technology options.

 Completing the course provides the necessary knowledge and skills to help post-production actors in reducing their losses and increase the value of their rice crops.
 Successful participants will be qualified to evaluate and introduce improved technologies to farmers and other actors for better post-production management.

 Successful candidates will be awarded the IRRI Accredited Postharvest Trainer which qualifies them in: